ZSamuels28/UnifiClientCheck-Docker/README.md

 - **Ntfy Notifications**: Sends alerts through Ntfy.
 - **Flexible Deployment**: Can be run in Docker, manually, or as a standalone PHP script.
 - **Known MAC Addresses Database (Optional)**: Creates a database of known MAC addresses to prevent repeated notifications for familiar devices, allowing users to customize their notification preferences.
+- **Teleport Notifications (Optional) EXPERIMENTAL**: Can notify for Teleport connected clients along with network clients.

 ## UniFi Configuration